Joe Warren (fighter)

 Joseph Ryan Warren (born October 31, 1976) is an American Greco-Roman wrestler and mixed martial artist who most recently competed for Bellator MMA.
-In Bellator, Warren became the first fighter in the promotions history to become world champion in 2 divisions, winning the Bellator Featherweight World Championship in 2010 and the Bantamweight World Championship in 2014.
-As a Greco-Roman wrestler, he won the 2006 Pan American and World Championship and was a favorite for the 2008 Olympics.
+In Bellator, Warren became the first fighter in the promotion's history to become world champion in 2 divisions, winning the Bellator Featherweight World Championship in 2010 and the Bantamweight World Championship in 2014.
+As a Greco-Roman wrestler, he won the 2006 Pan American and the 2006 World Championship.
 He later participated in and won the Gold Medal at the 2007 World Cup.

 During the end of 2008 Warren started transitioning to mixed martial arts, and on March 8, 2009, he made his professional debut.
-He has competed for Bellator MMA, and Dream in Japan.
+He competed for Bellator MMA, and Dream in Japan.
 He is a former Bellator Bantamweight Champion and former Bellator Featherweight Champion.
-Warren is currently ranked as the #24 Bantamweight in the world by fightmatrix.com.

 Greco-Roman wrestling career

 Warren practiced freestyle wrestling before switching to Greco-Roman.
-He began his career at East Kentwood High School where he placed 3 times in Division one with one state championship coming during his senior year and held the national takedown record.
-He wrestled for the University of Michigan.
+He began his career at East Kentwood High School in Kentwood, Michigan, where he placed three times in Division One, with one state championship coming during his senior year.
+He wrestled collegiatly for the University of Michigan, where he was an NCAA wrestling All-American.

-He won the 60 kg division of men's Greco-Roman wrestling at the 2006 FILA Wrestling World Championships and was a favorite for the 2008 Summer Olympics in Beijing, China.

-Other accomplishments include 6th at the 2000 World University Championship at 63 kg, 9th at the 2005 FILA Wrestling World Championships, 1st at the 2006 Pan American Championship and 1st at the 2007 World Cup all at 60 kg.
-In 2007 he missed Pan American Games at Rio de Janeiro because of positive test for cannabis.
-In 2008 he got 2 years ban from international wrestling competition and missed 2008 Summer Olympics.
+He won the 60 kg division of men's Greco-Roman wrestling at the 2006 FILA Wrestling World Championships.
+Other accomplishments include 6th at the 2000 World University Championship at 63 kg, 9th at the 2005 FILA Wrestling World Championships, 1st at the 2006 Pan American Championship and 1st at the 2007 World Cup, all at 60 kg.
+In 2007 he missed the Pan American Games at Rio de Janeiro because of positive test for cannabis.
+In 2008 he got a two years ban from international wrestling competition and missed the 2008 Summer Olympics.

 On December 18, 2010, it was reported that Warren would be making a return to wrestling, to try to qualify for the 2012 Summer Olympics in London.
-This did not occur.
+Warren would lose at the 2012 U.S. Olympic Trials, but would serve as a training partner/coach for the U.S. at the 2012 Olympic Games.